Invisalign and Insurance: Is Your Smile Covered?

 - Medicare Advantage

 What Is the Average Cost of Invisalign Without Insurance?

-The cost for Invisalign without insurance will depend in part on the type of treatment you will receive.
-There are a variety of plans which include:
+On average, Invisalign costs $6,000 to $7,000 without insurance in 2023.
+The actual cost for Invisalign without insurance will heavily depend on the type of treatment you will receive:

 - Invisalign Full: $3,500–$8,500